Understanding Histograms and How to Use Them

 The same goes for strong peaks at the left of the histogram.
 Perhaps you are shooting a silhouette or strongly backlighting your subject.
 You may find that you get a similar distribution to the hare above, but bunched on the left.

 Don’t rely on your histogram when deciding whether or not a photo should be deleted.
 Just because the distribution isn’t ‘normal’, it doesn’t mean it isn’t properly exposed.
 However, you should always be aware of clipping at either end – that is where their real strengths are.
 If it isn’t intentional, adjusting your settings to counter this will help to create a better exposure.
 If you see the shadows being clipped, brighten your image slightly.
 If you see the highlights being clipped, then you’ll need to darken it a little.

-It is usually landscape photographers that find themselves looking at histograms in the field, since their subjects tend not to haul anchor and run around.
+It is usually landscape photographers that find themselves understanding histograms the most.
+They are more useful since their subjects tend not to haul anchor and run around.
 But paying attention to your histograms during post production is something both wildlife and landscape photographers can do, ensuring that no tones are blown out.
 If you haven’t calibrated your monitor, histograms are a good way of making sure that you aren’t unintentional causing clipping during post processing.